 About Julie Barber

 I qualified as an AT teacher in 1993 from the (3 year) training course at the Constructive Teaching Centre in London.
-This long established international school was directed by Walter Carrington, who trained with FM Alexander in the late 1930s and who taught and trained teachers for over 60 years until his death in 2005, aged 90.
+This long established international school was directed by Walter and Dilys Carrington, who trained and worked with FM Alexander in the late 1930s and taught and trained teachers for over 60 years.

 Since qualifying I've taught Alexander Technique in a variety of settings including the BBC, the public sector, BP, primary and secondary schools, adult education programmes, drama schools and the City.
 I've even used it to assist at two births.
 I've given workshops in the Department of Health on how to improve presentation and performance skills, and for the Office of Public Management in helping high flyers learn to relax.